korpling/ANNIS/docs/user-guide/src/import-and-config/convert.md

 # Converting Corpora for ANNIS using Pepper

-ANNIS uses a relational database format called relANNIS.
+ANNIS supports two types of formats to import:
+- the legacy relANNIS format based on the previous relational database implementation, and
+- a new GraphML based native format which can be exported from ANNIS and exchanged with other tools which support GraphML (like e.g. Neo4j).

-Before a corpus can be imported into ANNIS, it has to be converted into this format.
+Before a corpus can be imported into ANNIS, it has to be converted into a supported format.
 The Pepper converter framework allows users to convert data from various formats including PAULA XML, EXMARaLDA XML, TigerXML, CoNLL, RSTTool, generic XML and TreeTagger directly into relANNIS.